RihanNasar/gwen-finetuning/README.md

 ## Question types and complexity

-We generated six types of questions with varying complexity levels:
+Six types of questions with varying complexity levels were generated:

 ### Single-hop queries (30% of dataset)